Our Services

 NYC enacted Local Law 18, requiring short-term rental hosts to register with the city and be present during stays, effectively banning most Airbnb-style listings.
 Airbnb’s legal challenge failed, and the law took effect, becoming a model for cities seeking to restrict short-term rentals.

-Universal Music sued Anthropic, alleging that Claude was trained on copyrighted song lyrics and can reproduce them.
+Universal Music and other music publishers sued Anthropic, alleging that Claude was trained on copyrighted song lyrics and can reproduce them.
 A key test of copyright liability for AI model training and output, distinct from the NYT case in that it targets lyric reproduction rather than news content.

 Following the $40B collapse of the Terra/Luna ecosystem, the SEC sued Terraform Labs and Do Kwon for securities fraud.
 A jury found Terraform liable, resulting in a $4.5B settlement, one of the largest enforcement outcomes in crypto history and a warning to algorithmic stablecoin projects.